 Adequate iron intake before pregnancy can help prevent anemia in both mothers and infants.
 Iron deficiency is more common in women of childbearing age, especially during pregnancy.
 The physiologic need for iron increases almost tenfold during pregnancy and lactation, and iron deficiency in the first trimester results in significantly poorer indicators of fetal growth, neural development, and behavior in offspring, compared with what happens when mothers have adequate iron status.
 In mothers with iron deficiency, exclusive breastfeeding often results in iron deficiency in infants.
 Without adequate iron stores prior to conception, iron supplementation may be necessary during pregnancy (see below).

 Iron supplementation should be individualized.
 The CDC recommends that iron supplementation be individualized based on hemoglobin screening of at-risk individuals.
-Iron supplementation should be avoided in cases lacking documented need because excess iron stores are associated with greater risks for colon cancer, coronary heart disease, and insulin resistance. ,
+Iron supplementation should be avoided in cases lacking documented need because excess iron stores are associated with greater risks for colon cancer, coronary heart disease, insulin resistance, and possibly breast cancer.,,,

 Alcohol intake enhances iron absorption but should not be used as a means of regulating iron status.
 Consumption of any amount of alcohol is associated with a 40% reduction in the risk of iron deficiency anemia.
 However, the prevalence of markers of iron overload, which may be more harmful than mild reductions in iron status, was found to be significantly elevated among individuals who consumed > 2 alcoholic drinks per day.
 Increasing alcohol consumption is obviously not a recommended treatment for improving a person’s iron status.

 Beeturia.
 A curious finding is beeturia, the production of red-tinged urine after eating beets.
-It occurs in a small number of healthy individuals, but is seen in about 50%-80% of those who are iron deficient.
+It occurs in a small number of healthy individuals but is seen in about 66%-80% of those who are iron deficient.
 It results from the lack of ferric ions that normally decolorize the red beet pigment through redox reactions.
+While beeturia is benign, it can be indicative of pernicious anemia or a malabsorptive disorder.

-To improve absorption, avoid having iron-rich foods or iron supplements at the same time as coffee, tea, high-fiber foods, and foods or supplements high in calcium.
+To improve absorption, avoid having iron-rich foods or iron supplements at the same time as coffee, tea, cocoa, and foods or supplements high in calcium.
+Consuming ascorbic acid increases iron absorption and may be recommended when taking iron supplements.